• Gluten-Free Recipes

 A banan muffin on a plate next to a bowl of muffins.

 Always-tender, oh so fluffy banana chocolate chunk muffins are one of the easiest, quickest, and yummiest recipes to come out of my kitchen.
-Like my oat flour banana muffins but absolutely crammed with chopped chocolate, these little beauties are amazing nibbled alongside a cup of morning coffee, added to a lunchbox, or warmed up and smeared with butter for an afternoon snack.
+Like your favorite banana muffins but absolutely crammed with chopped chocolate, these little beauties are amazing nibbled alongside a cup of morning coffee, added to a lunchbox, or warmed up and smeared with butter for an afternoon snack.
+See my gluten free banana bread muffins or gluten free banana mini muffins for gf versions!

 Jump to: